 For many dog owners, one of their favorite pass times is going to the beach with their dogs.
 Whether it’s playing on the edge of the ocean or running along the sand together, there’s a lot to be said about the benefits of taking your dog to the beach.

 Besides, a visit to the beach is the ideal way to spend a hot, humid summer day.
 If you’ve ever wondered what the benefits of taking your dog to the beach might be, we have the answers below.
 However, it’s important to remember that there are safety tips you must also follow with your furry friend.
 We’ll discuss a few of those after our list.

-The 5 Great Benefits of Taking Your Dogs to the Beach
+The 5 Benefits of Taking Your Dog to the Beach

 1. It Improves the Dog’s Overall Health